chancehudson/zerocompress/README.md

 ### Zerocompress

-There are 3 main structures in zerocompressed data.
+There are 3 main structures in zerocompressed data:

 1. A config section specifying default values and lengths of the following sections
 2. A bits section storing a 1 for a non-zero byte and 0 for a zero byte